CynthiaF77/docs.neatline.org/managing-exhibits.md

 - Click [**Duplicate**](#duplicate) to create a copy of the exhibit.
 - Click [**Delete**](#delete) to permanently remove the exhibit.

 Once you've created one or more exhibits, the "Browse Exhibits" view makes it possible to find, filter, edit, and display them.
-There are a few options available for each of the exhibit listings:
+There are a list of options available for managing individual exhibits:

 ![Screenshot of exhibit options in Browse Exhibits view](images/managing-exhibits.png)